 New Zealand, with its lush landscapes and rich cultural tapestry, is home to the Maori – the indigenous Polynesian people of the country.
 Among the many art forms they've developed, Maori jewellery stands out as an embodiment of their history, spirituality, and connection to the land.
 Delving into the world of Maori adornments offers a unique perspective on their traditions and the timeless beauty they've crafted.

-The Symbolism of Maori Jewellery
+The Symbolism and Meanings of Maori Designs

 At the heart of Maori jewellery lies deep symbolism.
 Each piece tells a story, resonates with ancestral spirits, or represents significant life events.